-In case of project activities using biomass residues or renewable biomass, the following applicability condition applies:
+In case of project activities using biomass residues or renewable biomass, the following applicability conditions apply:

 The biomass is not chemically processed (e.g. esterification to produce biodiesel, production of alcohols from biomass, etc) prior to combustion in the project plant but it may be processed mechanically or be dried at the project site.
 Moreover, any preparation of the biomass, occurring before use in the project activity, does not cause other significant GHG emissions (such as, for example, methane emissions from anaerobic treatment of waste water or from char coal production).
+The biomass used by the project facility is stored under aerobic conditions.